-I know this sounds like a A LOT but once you take the time to get everything legal, you really can “set it and forget it” until if or when something changes in your business.
+I know this sounds like a A LOT but once you take the time to get everything legal, you really can “set it and forget it” until if or when something changes in your business or with laws.
 If you’re a blogger, a great way to get started is my free Legalize Your Blog course.
 If you are running a biz or your blog is more on the biz side of things, get the free Legal Biz Foundations course.

 What do I do when someone steals my content?

 This is a huge bummer, right?
 You work super hard to create unique content or work and some jerk face steals it.
 Not cool.
 But it’s probably going to happen to all of us at some point because of the nature of the internet.
 So what to do about it?

 Generally your original work product is copyright protected from the moment of creation, even without you formally filing for copyright protection.
 This is the good news.
 So you have a few options if a baddy uses your stuff without your permission.
 First, ask nicely that they remove the content or give you appropriate credit.
 If that doesn’t work, the next step would be to attempt to have that person’s internet service provider remove the content, by issuing a “DMCA Takedown Notice” which basically advises that person’s ISP that they are in violation of copyright laws.
 As a last resort, you can contact and retain a lawyer to help you out, but this is obviously the most time consuming and expensive method.